Zander-Labuschagne/SecureSignIn-Mobile/README.md

 # Secure Sign In Mobile
-This is a mobile application I have created in an attempt to improve my online account security, this is the latest mobile version of my Secure Sign In project.
-The older pure Android version can be found at https://gitlab.com/Zander-Labuschagne/SecureSignIn-Android.
+This is a mobile application I have created in an attempt to improve my online account security, it is the latest mobile version (_v3_) of my Secure Sign In project and will replace the Android version (_v2_).
+The older pure Android version(_legacy_) can be found at https://gitlab.com/Zander-Labuschagne/SecureSignIn-Android.

 ## *This application is still a work in progress*